Beehive-1 Exploration Drilling WA-488-P

 **THIS ENVIRONMENT PLAN HAS BEEN CANCELLED.
 The EP was resubmitted in October 2023 with a modified activity timing, triggering regulation 11C and the need for a repeat public comment period.

 EOG Resources Australia Block WA-488 Pty Ltd (‘EOG’) is the titleholder of permit WA-488-P, located in Commonwealth waters of the Joseph Bonaparte Gulf off the northern Western Australian (WA) coastline.

 EOG proposes to drill the Beehive-1 exploration well, situated in a water depth of 40 m and located 80 km off the WA coastline and 300 km southwest of Darwin in the Northern Territory.
-The activity is scheduled to commence in late Q1/early Q2 2023 (the exact timing is dependent on the receipt of environmental approvals and the availability of a mobile offshore drilling unit [MODU]) and is expected to take between 55 and 90 days.
+The activity is scheduled to commence no earlier than 1st of March 2023 and will be completed no later than 31st of December 2023 (the exact timing is dependent on the receipt of environmental approvals and the availability of a mobile offshore drilling unit [MODU]) and is expected to take between 55 and 100 days.
 A 500 m Petroleum Safety Zone will be established around the well for the duration of the drilling program.

 The following phases summarise the planned drilling activity: